-who invented the Allen keyl However, we did see its huge potential.
-We ittle tool could be the key that would turn our flat packs into everything o sturdy dinner tables.
-With an Allen key in your hand, you wouldn't en a toolbox - just an assembly instruction and a little patience.
-The simpler, kept costs down and made it easy for people to take their nem.
-But life in general, and assembling furniture in particular, is not s.
-The upside, however, is a low price and that great feeling when you e Allen key both represent the revolutionary idea of IKEA - working iture business with the help of a handy little tool. the things even simpler, easier and more straightforward in the future? ave money and resources?
+First of all - it wasn't us who invented the Allen key!
+However, we did see its huge potential.
+We dreamt about how one little tool could be the key that would turn our flat packs into everything from modular kitchens to sturdy dinner tables.
+With an Allen key in your hand, you wouldn't need a screwdriver or even a toolbox - just an assembly instruction and a little patience.
+The flat pack made life a lot simpler, kept costs down and made it easy for people to take their furnishings home with them.
+But life in general, and assembling furniture in particular, is not always a smooth process.
+The upside, however, is a low price and that great feeling when you are done.

+The flat pack and the Allen key both represent the revolutionary idea of IKEA - working

+2002: How can use make things own cimpler easier and more straightforward in the future?